Best Investment Apps [November 2024]

 Account minimum: $0.

 Why we like Public: Public has an array of resources available for beginner investors, and we like its focus on making investing more accessible.
 Public emphasizes community building, enabling you to get insights and learn about investing opportunities from an active community of investors.
-We also like that the Public app is easy for beginners to use and offers stocks, ETFs, bonds, popular cryptocurrencies, and fractional shares of alternative investments.
+We also like that the Public app is easy for beginners to use and offers stocks, ETFs, bonds, and popular cryptocurrencies.

 What we don’t like about Public: While Public offers a range of services and investment options, expert investors may need to subscribe to Public Premium to access advanced investing analyses and data.
 Additionally, Public doesn’t offer tax-advantaged accounts, such as IRAs or 529 plans.
 Your only available choice is a taxable brokerage account.